ssalpawuni/ssalpawuni/content/project/2021-09-04-tutorial-1-worked-examples/index.markdown

 \end{split}
 \end{equation*}

 Since $F_{cal} < F_{table}$, we fail to reject $H_0$ and conclude that there is exists `no sufficient evidence` to conclude that temperature level appears to have an effect on the mean yield of the process.
 [Insert Note here!]

+{{% callout note %}}
+Rather than decomposing the data into an array format, you could also use formulae to obtain the sum of squares, and subsequently, an ANOVA table.
+{{% /callout %}}

 # Problem 2.
-Compute the correlation coefficient for each of the following probabilities densities:
+Compute the correlation coefficient for each of the following probability densities:

 i.)
 \begin{equation*}